cljoly/ledger.ctags/README.md

 ```
 ctags my/ledger/journal.ldg
 ```
-will collect all the elements [declared][declaration] in the journal file.
-This means that in the following file
+will collect all the elements formally [declared][declaration] in the journal file.
+This means that in the following file:
 ```ledger
 tag UUID
 account Assets